Ethnic cleansing of Georgians in Abkhazia: Ethnic cleansing (1992–1993)

 After the end of the war, the government of Georgia, the United Nations, the Organization for Security and Co-operation in Europe (OSCE), and the refugees began to investigate and gather facts about the allegations of genocide, ethnic cleansing, and deportation conducted by the Abkhaz side during the conflict.

-In 1994 and again in 1996, the OSCE, during its Budapest summit, officially recognized the ethnic cleansing of Georgians in Abkhazia and condemned the "perpetrators of war crimes committed during the conflict."
+In 1994 and again in 1996, OSCE officially recognized the ethnic cleansing of Georgians in Abkhazia and condemned the "perpetrators of war crimes committed during the conflict."

-According to Catherine Dale from United Nations High Commissioner for Refugees:
+According to Catherine Dale from the United Nations High Commissioner for Refugees:

 The Human Rights Watch report drafted in 1995 included a detailed account of the war crimes and atrocities committed during the war.
 It concludes that "Human Rights Watch finds Abkhaz forces responsible for the foreseeable wave of revenge, human rights abuse, and war crimes that were unleashed on the Georgian population in Sukhumi and other parts of Abkhazia.
 In Human Rights Watch's judgment, these practices were indeed encouraged in order to drive the Georgian population from its homes."

 Below are a few examples taken from the Helsinki Human Rights Watch Reports, as well as documentation submitted for review to the United Nations and the Hague War Crimes Tribunal.

 Fall of Gagra

-On September 3, 1992, the Russian-mediated agreement was signed between Georgian and Abkhaz separatist sides, which obliged Georgia to withdraw its military forces from the city of Gagra.
+On 3 September 1992, a Russian-mediated agreement was signed between Georgian and Abkhaz separatist sides, which obliged Georgia to withdraw its military forces from the city of Gagra.
 The agreement forced Abkhaz separatists from Gudauta to hold their attacks on the city.
 Soon after, the Georgian forces, which included Shavnabada, Avaza, and White Eagle battalions (along with their tanks and heavy artillery), left the city.
 Only small pockets of armed groups (made up of volunteer units of the ethnic Georgians of Gagra) remained.
 However, on October 1, the Abkhaz side violated the agreement and launched a full-scale attack on Gagra.
 The attack was well coordinated and mainly carried out by the Chechen (under the command of Shamil Basaev) and North Caucasian militants.
 Meantime in Gagra, small Georgian detachments lost control of the city suburbs (Leselidze and Kolkhida) and were destroyed in the city center by the end of October 1.
 With the fall of Gagra, the Georgian population was captured by the separatists and their allies.
 The first significant massacres and ethnic cleansings were committed during the fall of Gagra.

 People of all ages were rounded up from Gagra, Leselidze, and Kolkhida and killed.
 When the separatist militants entered the city, civilians became a target of mass murder.
 The main targets were young people and children.
 According to the witness account: